shakerg/pages-proxy/PRIVACY_POLICY.md

 ## Information We Collect

+### Cloudflare API Credentials
+- **Cloudflare Zone ID** - Required to identify the DNS zone for record management
+- **Cloudflare API Token** - Stored encrypted using AES-256-GCM encryption with a master encryption key
+- **Cloudflare Email** (optional) - Only used if legacy Global API Key authentication is required

 ### GitHub Repository Data
 - Repository names and metadata
 - GitHub Pages configuration and custom domain settings